panzerdp/dmitripavlutin.com/posts/167-vue-props-destructure/index.md

 </script>
 ```

-`props` in the above example would be a reactive object containing the props supplied to the component.
+`props` in the above example is a reactive object containing the props supplied to the component.
 If the component props changes, `props` reactive object changes accordingly.

 The first thing you might want to do when accessing the `props` object is to destructure it to access the individual props.
 But to my surprise (when I was learning Vue composition API) the destructured props lose their reactivity!